 This delicious fruit is packed full of Myrcene, an oil that helps THC break through the blood-brain barrier more quickly and bind to receptors in the brain.

-Eating mangos 30-45 minutes before your smoke session should make your high come faster, last longer, and be more intense.
+Eating mangos 30-45 minutes before your smoke session should make you’re high come faster, last longer, and be more intense.

 Edibles made from dark chocolate are more than just tasty — they’re hard-hitting too.
 Dark chocolates that contain cacao are a great source of anandamide.